-The AGM will, once again, be held at the City of London Club, 19 Old Broad Street, London EC2N 1DS at 12.00pm on Wednesday 19 January 2022.
-I very much look forward to welcoming shareholders after last year's meeting was not able to be held as a public event.
+The AGM will be held at the City of London Club, 19 Old Broad Street, London EC2N 1DS at 12.00pm on Wednesday 25 January 2023.
+Dan Higgins, CIO of Marylebone, will present the new investment strategy.
+I very much look forward to welcoming shareholders in person after the last two years meetings have been restricted.